Code-Institute-Submissions/the-monkees-24/README.md

 I would like to thank my tutor, Viktor Miclovich for providing great feedback and advice that helped me with the site.

+The design of the website was inspired by the resume project in the user-centric section.